-Investment return 5.5% per annum
+Investment return 6.00% per annum

 Salary inflation 3.5% per annum

-Increase in CPI 2.5% per annum
+Increase in CPI 6.00% per annum 22/23 and 2.5% thereafter.

-^{} Plus promotional increases
+Plus promotional increases

 The contribution requirements may vary from the current rates if the overall sub-group experience is not in line with the actuarial assumptions in determining the funding program; however, any adjustment to the funding program would be the same for all sponsoring employers in the Pooled Employers group.